windkh/node-red-contrib-telegrambot/README.md

 dceejay for cleaning up the project

-psyntium for providing the weblink for additional content linke videos, pictures, audio files.
+psyntium for providing the weblink for additional content link videos, pictures, audio files.

 # Dependencies